marmelab/react-admin/docs/TranslationTranslating.md

 title: "Translating"
 ---

-# Translating
+# Translating UI Components

-The `message` returned by the `polyglotI18nProvider` function argument should be a dictionary where the keys identify interface components, and values are the translated string.
+The messages returned by the `polyglotI18nProvider` function argument should be a dictionary where the keys identify interface components, and values are the translated string.
 This dictionary is a simple JavaScript object looking like the following:

 ```js
 {